aws/aws-emr-containers-best-practices/content/security/docs/spark/secrets.md

 There is a secure method to expose these secrets in EKS through the [Secrets Store CSI Driver](https://github.com/aws/secrets-store-csi-driver-provider-aws).

 The Secrets Store CSI Driver integrate with a secret store like [AWS Secrets manager](https://aws.amazon.com/secrets-manager/) and mount the secrets as volume that can be accessed through your application code.
+This document describes how to set and use AWS Secrets Manager with EMR on EKS through the Secrets Store CSI Driver.

 ### Deploy Secrets Store CSI Drivers and AWS Secrets and Configuration Provider